-- Go to Section Sec - ChooseEdit, then add your CSS.
+- Go to Seneral Configuration>PDF Stylesheet.
+You need Confluence Administratorglobal permissions to do this.
+You need - ChooseEdit, then add your CSS.

 To change the PDF stylesheet for a specific space:

 - Go to the space and chooseSpace tools>Look and Feelfrom the bottom of the sidebarYou'll needSp ace Admin permissionsto do this.

 - ChoosePDF Stylesheet.

 - ChooseEdit, thenadd your CSS.